2021 Polish census

 The results of the Polish census of 2021 (officially, the National Population and Housing Census 2021, Narodowy Spis Powszechny 2021) were published in 2023.
 Data was gathered from 1 April to 30 September (the previously planned duration from 1 April to 30 June was extended because of enduring COVID-19 policy).

 The point of reference for the census was set on 31 March 2021.

 Censuses in Poland are conducted every 10 years, the previous census was the Polish census of 2011.
 The next census will be the Polish census of 2031.

 Religions

+Map of the dominant religion denomination in individual gminas based on census.
+The percentage refers to people who did not refuse to answer the question about their faith.

 The number of declared Catholics decreased to 27.1 million (71%), down from 33.7 million (88%) in the 2011 census.